Atlanta, Georgia, ERISA Attorneys

 - Restrictions, which are activities you cannot do at all, and

-Our highly skilled ERISA disability denial attorneys will represent you in your Administrative Appeal, which is your final shot at having your claim approved.
+Our expert ERISA disability denial attorneys will represent you in your Administrative Appeal, which is your final shot at having your claim approved.
 This is the most important part of the ERISA process, as it is your last opportunity to submit evidence in support of your claim, so it must be prepared with meticulous care to every detail.
 Our lawyers have an excellent record of having our clients’ cases approved at this level.
-If the insurance company still refuses to pay, the “administrative record” goes to a federal judge for review.
-The preparation that we do in your behalf pays off in a very large percentage of the cases we accept.
+If the insurance company still refuses to pay, we will file a lawsuit on your behalf.
+There the “administrative record” goes to a federal judge for review.
+The preparation that we do in your behalf in the administrative appeal improves the quality of the “administrative record” and pays off in a very large percentage of the cases we accept.

 Call Today for a Free Case Review